This post may contain affiliate links for your convenience.

 How many of us run ourselves ragged on a regular basis?
 My days usually go something like this:

 Get the kids ready, get them to school, protein bar and coffee on the way into work, work all day (probably more if there’s a deadline coming up), pick up kids from school/activities, make and eat dinner, get the kids to bed, maybe a little laundry, bed…

 We all do some form of it; grind at work and show up for our loved ones.
-Eventually your tank goes to E and you come down with a flu, migraine, ulcer, whatever.. and you’re no good to anybody.
+Eventually, your tank goes to E and you come down with the flu, migraine, ulcer, whatever.. and you’re no good to anybody.

 Don’t lie, you’ve thought that before.

-Taking vacation isn’t always possible for new parents like my wife and I, but it is important to take care of yourself.
+Taking vacation isn’t always possible for new parents like my wife and me, but it is important to take care of yourself.
 Some easy ways to take mini-breaks throughout the week are:

 - Go for a walk

 - Go out for lunch